SlimeVR/SlimeVR-Docs-Site/src/tools/owoTrack.md

 ### How many trackers or phones do I need to use for leg tracking?

-Your need at least 5 trackers or phones for FBT using SlimeVR.
+You need at least 5 trackers or phones for FBT using SlimeVR.

 ### I heard I could use 3 phones for leg tracking